Prasat Thong: Rise to power

 The rise of Prasat Thong to power was documented in van Vliet's The Historical Account of the war of Succession following the death of King Pra Interajatsia (1650).
 As the king's maternal cousin, he held great influence.
 It is said that he was an ambitious prince and wanted to become a king.
 King Songtham had had his brother Phra Phanpi Sisin or Phra Sisin (Siamese chronicles states that Phra Sisin was one of the King Songtham's three sons) as the Front Palace, technically his successor, but a palace faction including Prasat Thong persuaded the king to give the throne instead to his son Prince Chetthathirat.
-When King Songtham died in 1628, Chetthathirat ascended the throne and a great purge of the mandarins who had supported Phra Sisin was instigated, including the Samuha Kalahom or Defence Minister.
-Prasat Thong then replaced him as the defence minister with the new title of Okya Suriyawong (ออกญากลาโหมสุริยวงศ์).
+Upon the death of King Songtham in 1628, Chetthathirat ascended the throne, followed by a major purge of court officials who had supported the rival claimant Phra Sisin.
+Among those executed was the incumbent Samuha Kalahom (Minister of Military Affairs).
+Following his successful suppression of the Japanese revolt, he was promoted to Okya Kalahom Suriyawong (ออกญากลาโหมสุริยวงศ์) and bestowed with a large quantity of royal paraphernalia.